splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 If you want to use the :ref:`signalfx-exporter` for metrics on both agent and gateway, deactivate the aggregation at the Gateway.
 To do so, set the ``translation_rules`` and ``exclude_metrics`` to empty lists as in the following example.

-.. note:: If you want to collect host metrics from the Gateway, use a different SignalFx exporter instance with translation rules intact.
-For example, add the ``hostmetrics`` to the metrics/internal pipeline.
+.. note:: If you want to collect host metrics from the Gateway, use a different SignalFx exporter instance with the translation rules intact.
+For example, use the ``hostmetrics`` option in the metrics/internal pipeline.

 .. code-block:: yaml